 Alcohol use with Rexulti

 If you have liver damage caused by excessive alcohol use (such as alcoholic liver disease or cirrhosis), make sure to talk with your doctor about this.
-Having liver damage can cause Rexulti to build up in your body, which increases your risk for side effects.
+Having liver damage can cause Rexulti to build up in your body, which increases your risk of side effects.

 If you drink alcohol, talk with your doctor about how much alcohol may be safe for you to have while taking Rexulti.